siyuan-note/user-guide-en_US/3 FAQs.md

 SiYuan supports ((20201004194026-s8h2cog "Use on browser")),  which can be extended by browser plug-ins.
 We are looking forward to other developers writing browser plug-ins for SiYuan.
 With the gradual provision of ((20201227201751-gv0fpx2 "Kernel API")) , we will introduce a plug-in mechanism in the future.
 {: id="20201224120448-hn7uqj1"}

-## Why does WebDAV report error 503 after connecting?
-{: id="20201231103013-nxyusb6"}

-This error is returned by the WebDAV provider interface.
-Generally, it is because SiYuan calls the interface too frequently, which causes the provider to limit the interface service.
-When connecting to WebDAV, please specify the specific folder path in the service address column, such as: `https://dav.jianguoyun.com/dav/My Notes Folder/`, please do not use `https://dav.jianguoyun.com/dav/` directly.
-{: id="20201231103013-qoubp11"}

 ## Do I need to pay for it?
 {: id="20201224120448-0rqote3"}